ac cpmpressor not emgaging

 The engine coolant temperature switch also plays an important role in the air conditioner system.
 If this engine coolant temperature switch gets damaged or the engine starts overheating.

-After this, this switch sends the engine overheat signal to the ECM of the vehicle.
+After this, this switch sends the engine over heat signal to the ECM of the vehicle.
 Due to this, the ECM automatically cuts off the power supply to the AC compressor.
 Due to this, the clutch of the AC compressor does not engage.

 #8.
 Loose or Corroded Electric Connection